pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/event/crud.rst

 Creates a new listener in the server that will be notified of any events of the configured event types.
 Each listener must specify a notifier type to handle the event and any configuration necessary for that notifier type.
-A list of event types is also specified; the newly created listener is only notified when events of the given types are fired.
+An array of event types is also specified; the newly created listener is only notified when events of the given types are fired.